kolchyk/DarnitsaCashBot/docs/prd.md

 ## 1. Overview
 - **Vision**: Reward shoppers who purchase Darnitsa pharmaceuticals by crediting their mobile balance automatically after they submit a proof-of-purchase receipt in Telegram.
-- **Product summary**: A Telegram bot (`DarnitsaCashBot`) collects receipt photos, a backend extracts Darnitsa line items and prices, and an EasyPay integration tops up the phone number shared by the user with a fixed 1₴ bonus per eligible receipt.
+- **Product summary**: A Telegram bot (`DarnitsaCashBot`) collects receipt photos, a backend extracts Darnitsa line items and prices, and a PortmoneDirect integration tops up the phone number shared by the user with a fixed 1₴ bonus per eligible receipt.
 - **Primary users**: Retail customers purchasing Darnitsa products in Ukrainian pharmacies; internal support/marketing analysts.
 - **Target release**: MVP within 6 weeks, focusing on Ukrainian market and top-3 mobile operators.

-**MVP scope**: This iteration is expressly about proving that the intake → OCR (see `OCR.md`) → rules → EasyPay payout flow described in `easy.md` works reliably for a representative set of receipts.
+**MVP scope**: This iteration is expressly about proving that the intake → OCR (see `OCR.md`) → rules → PortmoneDirect payout flow described in `easy.md` works reliably for a representative set of receipts.
 Anything beyond that validation is documented as future or optional work and should not block this release.

 ### 1.1 Goals
 1. Demonstrate automated validation of Darnitsa receipts received via Telegram with ≥95% precision on the curated MVP dataset.
-2. Confirm the EasyPay payout completes within ≤2 minutes from upload to confirmation for accepted receipts under nominal MVP load.
+2. Confirm the PortmoneDirect payout completes within ≤2 minutes from upload to confirmation for accepted receipts under nominal MVP load.
 3. Provide only the minimal visibility (logs + lightweight counters) needed to trace each accepted receipt through payout; deeper analytics stay post-MVP.

 These goals define “done” for the MVP validation loop and intentionally exclude optimizations or experiences that do not affect the core flow.

 ### 1.2 Non-goals
 - Managing promotions for non-Darnitsa brands.
-- Supporting payout channels other than mobile top-up via EasyPay.
+- Supporting payout channels other than mobile top-up via PortmoneDirect.
 - Building a full loyalty wallet or points marketplace.

 Anything that does not directly improve the “receipt in → payout out” proof point should be treated as backlog fodder or experiments after the MVP readout.